xvrh/puppeteer-dart/README.md

 [![Build Status](https://github.com/xvrh/puppeteer-dart/workflows/Build/badge.svg?branch=master)](https://github.com/xvrh/puppeteer-dart)
 [![Coverage Status](https://coveralls.io/repos/github/xvrh/puppeteer-dart/badge.svg?branch=master)](https://coveralls.io/github/xvrh/puppeteer-dart?branch=master)

-For Flutter users, see [limitations with Flutter section](#limitations-with-flutter)

 ###### What can I do?

 Most things that you can do manually in the browser can be done using Puppeteer!
 Here are a few examples to get you started: